CSCI-2349-F23/ps4/README.md

 3. A short pdf containing the answers to the questions labeled with a Q above.

 Tar and zip this all up into a single `.tgz` file called `ps4.tgz`.
 Submit that `.tgz` file to Canvas.

+**You must comment your code!
+We want to be able to give you partial credit, but if there are no comments, we can't do this.
+I will ask the TAs to deduct 10% of your final grade if you do not provide helpful and detailed comments.**